 It was really exciting to have a nice online chat with Danny about the transformation of places and people’s experiences after our last’s year collaboration in Plovdiv with the team of Veszprém-Balaton 2023.
-A lot has changed since then, and now old issues require even more new ideas.
+A lot has changed since then, and now old issues of local communities require even more new ideas.

 – Danny, architecture seems to be quite a specific art with numerous restrictions on all the levels: safety, finances, politics and culture.
 In your opinion, how the architect can combine creativity and self-expression?